leeton1412/cosmic-rodney/README.md

 BeFunky: Used to resize images to create better viewing https://www.befunky.com/create/resize-image/.

+Bootsnipp.com: Used to insert a clean template for a events calendar bootsnipp.com/snippets/VgzeR

 Media:
 Photos: obtained from Cosmic Rodney and their facebook page https://en-gb.facebook.com/cosmicrodney/.